fernando-foschiatti/durandal/README.md

 How to install:

-1. Run the scripts at build/data/structure/mysql/<your MySQL version> in the following order:
+1. Run the scripts at build/data/structure/mysql/&lt;your MySQL version&gt; in the following order:
     - database.sql
     - vixenworks.sql
     - project.sql